GuiBo79/CarND-Path-Planning-Project/ModelDocumentation.md

 	} else if (lane == 1 && front_car_vel<0.95*ref_vel && ((front_right && !rear_right) || (front_left && !rear_left))){
                     ref_vel -= 0.224;

-In the opposite situation, if has no front car (left or right) , but has a rear car(left or right), EGO will start to accelerate until speed limit and prepares to change lane (lane 0 or lane 2, the first who becomes free).
+In the opposite situation, if has no front car (left or right) , but has a rear car(left or right), EGO will start to accelerate until speed limit and prepares to change lane (lane 0 or lane 2, the first who becomes free), always respecting speed limit and safe distance from front car.

 	} else if (lane == 1 && front_car_vel<0.95*ref_vel && ((!front_right && rear_right) || (!front_left && rear_left))){
                     if(ref_vel <= 49.5) ref_vel += 0.224;
                 }

+### Conclusion:

+This project was challenging but very pleasurable.
+See my code driving a car in a highway , very close the way I would drive in the same situation is amazing.
+The more I get on SDC the more I see how complex is to have an safe, realible and eficient SDC, this motivates me to go through the technology and maybe some day be part of development team.